yogawicak/scrap-ecommerce-tutorial/readme.md

 ## Roadmap

-1. i'll try to build chrome extension, so it can be user friendly
+1. trying to build on chrome extensions